beocaca/astrotribe/apps/admin/content/bp/appendix-market.md

   revenue.
 - **ISRO Agreements:** Six agreements with four countries (2021-2023) for launching foreign satellites, with a revenue potential of $141 million.
-- **Private Sector Growth:** Over 400 private space companies, making India the fifth globally in the number of space companies.
+- **Private Sector Growth:** Over 400 private space organizations, making India the fifth globally in the number of space organizations.
 - **Start-Up Growth:** From 1 start-up in 2012 to 189 in 2023, with funding growing to $124.7
   million in 2023.